Skip to main content

 Regional Representative, Latin America and the Caribbean

-Barbara Jimenez Santiago is a human rights lawyer.
+Barbara Jimenez Santiago is a feminist and human rights lawyer.
 She is the Regional Representative of Latin America and the Caribbean for Equality Now.
-In this role, Barbara leads the development and delivery of Equality Now’s work in Latin America and the Caribbean, advising on priority issues while helping Equality Now to grow and maintain relationships with stakeholders in the region, including partner organizations, governments, and regional human rights mechanisms.
+In this role, Barbara leads the development and delivery of Equality Now’s work in Latin America and the Caribbean, advising on priority issues while helping Equality Now to create, maintain, and strengthen relationships with stakeholders in the region, including partner organizations, governments, and regional human rights mechanisms.
 Barbara first joined Equality Now in 2018 and brings over ten years of experience advocating for access to justice, gender equality, and the elimination of discrimination and violence against girls and women in Puerto Rico and in the Latin American and Caribbean region.

 Barbara hails from Puerto Rico, where she led the creation of an inter-agency protocol on domestic violence and created an office of human rights community education for the Puerto Rican Judiciary.
 She has published and spoken widely on gender-based violence, including domestic violence and sexual violence, sexual discrimination laws in Latin America and the Caribbean, and on the need for governments in the region to allocate funding to gender equality programs.